The sustainable Timber Trade and illegal logging

-Timber is by some margin the most valuable wildlife commodity traded.
 In the early 1990s, TRAFFIC estimated the global timber trade was worth around USD104 billion, approximately 65% of the total worldwide wildlife trade.
 By 2009, the FAO estimated the annual turnover at more than USD200 billion.

 TRAFFIC supports the work of COMIFAC (the Central African forests commission), whose member countries include Burundi, Cameroon, Congo, Gabon, Equatorial Guinea, Central African Republic, Democratic Republic of Congo, Chad, Rwanda and Sao Tomé and Principe.
 TRAFFIC seeks to provide expertise in policy and legal reviews, monitoring of timber trade including illegal trade, bushmeat trade, capacity building and training, and assist in the implementation of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 The Forest Trade sub-programme for TRAFFIC Central Africa (TCAF) was launched in February 2009.

 In East Africa, a seminal report into illegal logging in Tanzania, Forestry, governance and national development: Lessons learned from a logging boom in southern Tanzania, led to widespread changes in the governance of forestry operations in the country, and the establishment of the Mama Misitu campaign, a coalition of 17 non-governmental organizations aimed at tackling corruption and mismanagement in Tanzania’s forestry sector.
 However, a follow up study by a team of scientists in 2010 found waves of forest degradation advancing outwards from Dar es Salaam over a 14 year period as a direct consequence of illegal logging.

 In South Africa, TRAFFIC is helping the government to monitor the timber trade with neighbouring countries, including providing capacity building and training for species identification, enforcement assistance, and advice on how to enhance controls of the trade.